papagorgio23/AISports_Chatbot/data/nlu.md

 - I don't even know what a betting partner does..
 - what's does a betting partner do?
 - Betting partner?
+- So uh.. what does a partner do?
+- I feel like I don't know what a parter does